haacked/haacked.com/_posts/2019/2019-07-01-merge-conflicts.markdown

  }
 ```

-Now what happens when we merge `move-teacher-to-class` into `master`?
+Now what happens when Bob merges `move-teacher-to-class` into `master`?

 ```diff
  public interface IStudent